 Healing is about overcoming discomfort or pain and rebalancing the mind and body to equilibrium.
 It can be, at times, a seemingly insurmountable process during which we gain a better understanding of ourselves, others, and the world around us.
 This exhibition explores what the practices of healing in Tibetan Buddhism have to offer to individuals and society, as well as the meaningful ways people move forward after a collective experience of trauma.

-Healing Practices draws from over twenty-five objects from the museum’s collection, many of which are accompanied by audio commentaries from members of the Community Advisory Group.
+Healing Practices draws from over twenty-five objects from the museum’s collection, many of which are accompanied by audio commentaries from members of the Community Advisory Group and other community members.
 Contemporary paintings of healing rituals and objects complement traditional thangkas (Tibetan paintings) and images of traditional deities known to bring well-being and longevity.